"Promote the music, not your crotch!"

 If you know this film only peripherally, you likely know that (1) it's about a 70s band that helped blaze a trail for female rockers but which went seriously unappreciated in its day and (2) Dakota Fanning and Kristen Stewart's characters have sex.
 Actually, the director shoots that scene in hazy drug-o-vision, allowing more to be suggested between her underage actors than the film actually shows, but also blunting whatever meaning the physical aspect of their relationship might have.
 Far more successful is the scene where Jett teaches Sandy West (Stella Maeve) to masturbate.
 It's shot comparatively tamely and played for raunchy laughs.

 Riley Keough does admirably as Cherie's sister, left behind with a dead end job and an alcoholic father as her sister becomes a million-seller in Japan and a novelty act across the states.
 The film also features an interesting bit of stunt casting; former 70s child star Tatum O'Neal plays Currie's mom.
 The other actors put in fair to good performance, but they haven't been given much to do.
 The remaining Runaways spend too much time in the background.
 Jackie Fox (now a lawyer, and unwilling to participate in the movie) is entirely absent, replaced with a made-up bass player who receives little personality or screen time.
+The invented girl also stands in for the band's many replacement bassists.
 The film also gives short shrift to Lita Ford and Sandy West.
 They have some presence in the film, but both lack a "where is she now?" credit, despite both having solo careers (Ford's is better-remembered; West's was cut short by cancer).

 The film shows us a hurried version of the Runaways from their start to Currie's departure.
 We then fast-forward to a point several years later.
-As the final credits note, the band continued for several years without Currie and released a handful of albums.
+As the final credits note, the band continued for a couple more years without Currie, and they released albums.
 Currie actually had a passable film career before being laid low by drugs.
 These elements had no place in the film, which has been shaped into a failed, not-always-Platonic love story between Cherie Currie and Joan Jett.
 Near the end we hear the latter's remake of "Crimson and Clover" playing on the radio as Cherie listens and smiles.

 Individual scenes have conviction, but they're very short, and this fact hampers the character development the story demands.
 Much has been made of the actors singing and playing their own instruments; I'd rather they'd lip-synched and been given more opportunity to act.
 Like much pop music I found The Runaways engaging, eyeball-kicking and ear-pleasing, but ultimately, lacking a little in lasting effect.